-2.1 Existing Site
+2.1 EXISTING SITE

-- 2.1.1 The 11-12 King's Mews plot currently comprises a section of the ground floor extension to the rear of 6 John Street and a gated car park area at the back of the building which is accessed via King's Mews. - 2.1.2 The site location is shown on a site map in Appendix B. - 2.1.3 The site is bounded to the west by the rear of 6 John Street, to the east by King's Mews and to the north and south by existing dwellings. - 2.1.4 The noise climate on the eastern site boundary overlooking King's Mews is dominated by road traffic on Gray's Inn Road, located further to the east, and the surrounding road network.
-In addition, there is a car mechanic repair business on King's Mews which could be heard during the noise survey during daytime working hours (08:30 17:30).
+- 2.1.1 The 10-11 King's Mews site is located in the Bloomsbury Conservation Area, in the London Borough of Camden.
+The site is currently empty, comprising a section of the ground floor extension to the rear of 6 John Street and a gated car park area at the back of the building which is accessed via King's Mews. - 2.1.2 The site is bounded to the west by the rear of 6 John Street, to the east by King's Mews and to the north and south by existing, 3 storey residential properties.
+The site location is shown in Figure 1 below.